utkarshg6/helpful/Rust.md

 - A _struct_, or structure, is a **custom data type** that lets you name and package together multiple related values that make up a meaningful group.
 - It is used to just define the data attributes as we do in Object Oriented Programming Languages.
+- There are three types of Structs:
+  1. Structs with Named Fields
+  2. Tuple Structs
+  3. Unit Structs

+#### Associated Functions and Methods

-- Functions defined for structs are called _associated functions_ or _methods_.
+- Functions defined for structs using the `impl` keyowrd are called _associated functions_.
+- The associated functions which accepts `self` as it's first argument are called _methods_.

+#### Structs with Named Fields

 - In structs, we name each piece of data, so it's clear what they mean.
 This name and data type pair are called _fields_.

 - Struct definition: